 Species Name Status1 Known to Occur within 3 miles of APE Potential to Occur within Quadrangle Boundaries Habitat Potential to Occur within APE Navajo bladderpod (Lesquerella navajoensis) NESL Group 3 x Primarily on windward, windswept mesa rims and nearby habitat with little vegetative cover and high insulation.
 Also, at the base and slopes of small hills of Chinle Formation.
 Piñon-juniper communities.
 Typically only in combination of Todilto Limestone overlaying Entrada or Chinle outcrops.
 WOULD NOT OCCUR: No suitable habitat in the area of potential affect (APE).
 No mesa rims within or adjacent to the APE.
 No areas with little vegetative cover and high insulation within the APE.
 No Chinle, Todilto Limestone, or Entrada Formations in the APE.
 Blue grouse (Dendragapus obscures) NESL Group 4 x Nests primarily in mixed-conifer stands with relatively open tree canopies.
-May be found in nearly all montane forest habitats, especially those dominated by Douglas-fir (Pseudotsuga menziesi) with varying amounts of aspen (Populus tremuloides) and possibly ponderosa pine(Pinus ponderosa).
+May be found in nearly all montane forest habitats, especially those dominated by Douglas-fir (Pseudotsuga menziesii) with varying amounts of aspen (Populus tremuloides) and possibly ponderosa pine(Pinus ponderosa).
 Winter habitat is montane conifer forests composed of fir or spruce and occasionally piñon pine (Pinus edulis).
 WOULD NOT OCCUR: No montane forests found within the APE.
-Northern saw- whet owl (Aegolius acadicus) NESL Group 4, MBTA x Nests in tree cavities in relatively open ponderosa pine, Douglas-fir, or mixed conifer forests; may also nest in old- growth riparian woodlands.
+Northern saw- whet owl (Aegolius acadicus) NESL Group 4, MBTA x Nests in tree cavities in relatively open ponderosa pine, Douglas-fir, or mixed conifer forests; may also nest in old-growth riparian woodlands.
 Wintering habitat is variable but dense vegetation is critical.
 WOULD NOT OCCUR: No ponderosa pine, Douglas- fir, or mixed coniferous forest or old growth riparian woodland habitats in the APE.

-Tree swallow (Tachycineta bicolor) NESL Group 4 MBTA × Nests in existing cavities of variety of tree species (coniferous and deciduous); often uses snags in open fields near water, especially marshes and wooded ponds.
-UNLIKELY: Few mature trees with nesting cavities or snags in open fields near water in the APE.
-NESL: Navajo 8 Endangered Specie es List their rai nges on the Navajo Nation within the fo 4: Species or subs re being considered W does not currently have sufficient inform ation for inclusion in Group 2 or · · · 0 atory Bird Treaty Act
+Tree swallow (Tachycineta bicolor) NESL Group 4 MBTA x Nests in existing cavities of variety of tree species (coniferous and deciduous); often uses snags in open fields near water, especially marshes and wooded ponds.
+UNLIKELY: Few mature trees with nesting cavities or snags in open fields near water in the APE. -- ------------------------- -- --- -- --

+NESL: Navajo Endangered Species List

+- Group 3: Species or subspecies that are considered likely to become endangered throughout all or a significant portion of their ranges on the Navajo Nation within the foreseeable future - Group 4: Species or subspecies for which NDFW does not currently have sufficient information for inclusion in Group 2 or 3, but are being considered